-- 1. A nondisclosure agreement is signed to protect all parties, as confidential information will be disclosed. - 2.
-A kickoff meeting is held to discuss the potential licensee's business strategy and the JHTV licensing process. - 3.
+- 1. A nondisclosure agreement is signed to protect all parties, as confidential information will be disclosed. - A kickoff meeting is held to discuss the potential licensee's business strategy and the JHTV licensing process. - 3.
 The JHTV team works with the potential licensee to conduct a business assessment regarding the fit between the technology and the company business plan. - 4.
 The third party performs technical due diligence.
 Inventors meet with company scientific staff to discuss the details of their technology. - 5.
 JHTV presents a "term sheet," the business terms in summary format.
 Several rounds of negotiation are typically needed to reach agreement. - 6.
 JHTV presents a draft of the full license, including the negotiated business terms and the legal terms.
-Several more rounds of negotiation are typically needed.
+Several more rounds of negotiation are typically needed. - 7.
+The final version of the license is circulated for signature, usually electronically.